-Shared values have been approved by the Board, following widespread consultation.
-They capture the organisations ethos, commitment and the guiding principles that underpin all aspects of DCG's work.
+DCG's shared values capture the organisation's ethos, commitment and the guiding principles that underpin all aspects of DCG's work.

-- > OPTIMISTIC Positive, happy people inspiring success and belief in what can be achieved. - ➤ INCLUSIVE Embracing and celebrating inclusivity, equality and diversity, educating and empowering individuals. - ➤ HEALTHY Caring about all aspects of well-being, providing an environment that is safe and supportive for everyone. - > INNOVATIVE Promoting an environment where innovation, ideas and creativity are actively encouraged. - > COLLABORATIVE Proactively working with others, helping each other to achieve common goals as 'one team'
+- OPTIMISTIC Positive, happy people inspiring success and belief in what can be achieved. - INCLUSIVE Embracing and celebrating inclusivity, equality and diversity, educating and empowering individuals. - ➤ HEALTHY Caring about all aspects of well-being, providing an environment that is safe and supportive for everyone. - INNOVATIVE Promoting an environment where innovation, ideas and creativity are actively encouraged. - COLLABORATIVE Proactively working with others, helping each other to achieve common goals as 'one team'